Formula for Your Mind

 Is it really that simple?
 Yes and no. Yes, that's the short answer.
 We can look for God in everything.
 Any circumstance, trial, or negative thought can point to God or away from God.
 Our discernment depends on which way we focus.
 To clarify, seeing through a lens of God’s sovereignty/truth, not implying all things are good in themselves.

 The long answer is still yes.
 But how we get to flourishing isn't always a quick fix.
 Telling someone to focus on God can seem belittling when their circumstances are crushing them, even if it’s the truth.
 We know that is the answer, but sometimes head knowledge takes a bit to get to our hearts.
-We need to prepare our minds.

-Scripture can prepare for the hard times as well as the good times.
+Scripture can help us prepare for the hard times as well as the good times.
 Not a devotional, not a YouTube video, not a cute meme, but Scripture.
 Scripture alone is living, transforming, and heart-convicting.
 All others can help, but they are no substitute.
 Why?
 I can give you some neuroscience to explain.

 First, I am not a neuroscientist, but I have some training in neuroscience.
 My passion for neuroscience was born out of my love of God and understanding psychology and how it all works.
 I won’t bore you with that.
 But here is my layman’s understanding.